motor-js/motor-website/docs/1A Introduction.md

 ## How it Works

-Motor is made up of a series of re-usable components which can be easily brought together to build custom dashboards.
+Motor.js is made up of a series of re-usable components which can be easily brought together to build custom dashboards.

 These components are built in React and connect to the Qlik engine using the Engine API and Enigma JS.